A Complete Guide to Mastering People Also Search For and Dominating Search Results.

 Here’s a handful of witty suggestions to kick things off:

 1. Utilize the ‘People Also Search For’ feature to research keywords for your content.

 To find relevant PASF keywords, search for the keyword you want to rank for and create a list of PASF keywords.
 Then open separate tabs in Google and search for each of these PASFs.
 If your topic isn’t very deep, you may find repetition in these new results.
 On the other hand, this method can also uncover unique queries you haven’t considered yet.
 To further prioritize which keywords to target, use a keyword research tool to analyze the search volume and competition for the keywords found through PASF.

 2. Incorporating PASF keywords into your website’s existing content can easily improve your on-page SEO.

 - Try to add PASF keywords to the headlines when they make sense

 - List all the important PASF keywords and use them in your content as needed

 - Use different PASF keyword variations on your H2 and H3 tags.

-Include an FAQ section at the end of your articles or informative pages for an easy implementation.
+Include an FAQ section at the end of your articles or informative pages for easy implementation.

 💡 PASF keywords are ideal for FAQs as they represent topics that your audience has already searched for, as determined by Google’s data, and now you can too!
-After analyzing the PASF keywords for your topic, identify any descriptive long-tail keywords that have a clear search intent.
+After analyzing the PASF keywords for your topic, identify any descriptive long-tail keywords with a clear search intent.

 For example, people often use questions as search queries when they search online.
 So if you search for “Content writing tips”, here are some PASF keywords related to that topic.

-Keep in mind that you have to click on a website link in the search result and then go back to the search results page to see the PASF feature.
+Bear in mind, you must click on a website hyperlink within the search results and then scamper back to the search results page for a glimpse of the PASF attribute.